rotundasoftware/backbone.viewOptions/README.md

 	}
 } );

-// Outputs "OK" to the console, because the "label" option defaults to "OK". myWidgetView = new WidgetView( { "type" : "button" } ).render();
+// Outputs "OK" to the console (because the "label" option defaults to "OK"). myWidgetView = new WidgetView( { "type" : "button" } ).render();

 myWidgetView.setOptions( { "label" : "Save" } );
 myWidgetView.render();  // Outputs "Save" to the console.

-// Throws an exception, because the required "type" option is missing. myOtherWidgetView = new WidgetView( { "label" : "Cancel" } ).render();
+// Throws an exception (because the required "type" option is missing). myOtherWidgetView = new WidgetView( { "label" : "Cancel" } ).render();
 ```